-Looking for an easy crochet top pattern?
-The Olivia sweater top is a simple 2 panel design that works up fast, drapes beautifully and is great for beginners!
+Are you looking for an easy crochet top pattern?
+The Olivia sweater top is a simple 2-panel design that works up fast, drapes beautifully, and is excellent for beginners!
 Read on down to learn how to crochet a top today!

 This post contains affiliate links to products for your convenience.
 If you purchase via my links, I may receive a small commission at no additional cost to you.